easydigitaldownloads/edd-free-download-text/readme.txt

 1. Upload to your site
 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin
-1. Configure the text from Downloads &rarr; Settings &rarr; Misc &rarr; Free Download Text
+1. Configure the text from Downloads &rarr; Settings &rarr; Misc &rarr; Button Text &rarr; Free Download Text

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

-== Screenshots ==

-1. The new "Free Download Text" option added to Downloads &rarr; Settings &rarr; Misc &rarr; Free Download Text

 == Changelog ==

+= 1.0.2 =
+* Tweak: Moved free_download_text() method to earlier filter for better compatibility

 = 1.0.1 =
 * Tweak: Update plugin information